 What causes age-related macular degeneration?

-The two primary types of AMD have different causes:
+The 2 primary types of AMD have different causes:

 Who is at risk for macular degeneration?